Every bar manager, regardless of expertise and knowledge, muses over how to conduct an exact liquor inventory with accuracy.

 Are your customers the type who wants a beer on draft or the next trendy cocktail?
 If they are the cocktail type, which liquor is consumed most frequently and how can you optimize the brand you use for popular menu items?

 Use the inventory data at your disposal to get to know your customers and keep them coming back.

 Assessing your inventory usage over a period of time will help you quickly assess this information.

 2. Place purchase orders strategically

-Placing rush orders for product because you didn’t realize the bar is low on stock is an easy way to waste a lot of money.
-Consistent and thorough inventory, as described above, helps prevent rush orders, as does using a liquor inventory scale.
+Placing rush orders for products because you didn’t realize the bar is low on stock is an easy way to waste a lot of money.
+Consistent and thorough inventory, as described above, helps prevent rush orders, as does the use of a liquor inventory scale.

 3. Recognize where your money goes

-In other words, identify areas where you’re wasting liquor.
+In other words, identify areas of how much liquid or where you’re wasting liquor.
 Excessive pours, improper storage, employee theft, inventory miscounts, or general negligence could all be causing your bar to lose out on profit when it isn’t necessary.
-Knowing where that waste is happening, measuring it, and taking steps to reduce it is the best way to protect the health of your business.

-4. Get smart about how you use existing product
+4. Get smart about how you use an existing product

 5. Invest in a time-saving liquor inventory app